elasticluster/elasticluster/docs/playbooks.rst

                                                        class will be assigned the role of the YP master server; additional nodes in the "master" class (if any) will be YP slave servers.
+``upgrade_packages``               yes                 Upgrade all installed to the latest available
+                                                       version.
+Setting this to ``no`` allows speedier setup when starting from cluster snapshots.
+                                                       *Note:* even when set to ``no``, some packages may still be upgraded to satisfy dependencies of other packages that need to be installed.
 ================================== =================== =================================================